 Middle East Market Review*

-While there are a number of common factors influencing all economies in the Middle East to various extents, the diversity in the region’s construction industry makes it difficult to draw broad conclusions and forecasts.
 Unsurprisingly, oil prices continue to have a significant impact on growth, along with geopolitical tensions, global trade tensions, and global macroeconomic performance as a whole.
-Despite sluggish growth in the region over the last few years, economic expansion within the GCC states is expected to reach 2.4% in 2018 and 3% in 2019 according to the IMF, supported by higher oil prices, a slower pace of fiscal consolidation and the implementation of public investment projects.
+Despite sluggish growth in the region over the last few years, GDP in GCC countries is expected to improve slightly, reaching 2.1% in 2019, up from 2% in 2018, supported by higher oil prices, a slower pace of fiscal consolidation and the implementation of public investment projects.
+These recently revised figures from the International Monetary Fund (IMF) are below the previous forecasts of 2.4% for 2018 and 3% for 2019.

 Since hitting a ten-year low in January 2016, oil prices have improved considerably, rising from below US$30 per barrel to around US$85 in October 2018, before falling back to US$50 per barrel in January 2019.
 This growth has been supported by extended production cuts by both OPEC and non-OPEC oil producers, along with global oil supply disruptions, particularly in Venezuela and Iran.
 Most government budgets have now been adjusted to consider between US$50 to US$60 per barrel the average.
 Needless to say, higher oil prices will provide regional governments with an opportunity to peruse strategic projects and appraise some of the previously proposed austerity measures, which in turn will support growth.
 With that said, as the future of oil prices faces significant uncertainty, so too does the growth outlook for oil exporters.